projectbuendia/buendia/tools/README.md

 Scans a Debian apt pool stored in Git and destructively removes all but the _n_ newest versions of each package.
 Intended primarily to be run from CI.
 Use with extreme caution.

-#### `remote-execution.sh`

-A collection of useful Bash functions for running shell commands on a remote host.

 #### `stress-testing/`